gracemoon/algorithm/README.md

 The c folder is implemented in the c programming language, and the file suffix is \.c.

-The folder contains common modules that implement basic data structures and algorithms, including linear tables, stacks, queues, trees, and more.
+The utils folder contains common modules that implement basic data structures and algorithms, including linear tables, stacks, queues, trees, and more.